4ppleSA0CE/7-DOF-Arm/README.md

     MJ -->|"state @ 50 Hz"| B
 ```

-### Library layering
+### Library layers

-Each layer is unit-tested before the next is stacked on it.
+Each layer passes its unit tests before the next layer builds on it.

 ```mermaid
 flowchart BT